 Second Party Submission

-AN does not publish previously published articles.
+In general, AN does not publish previously published articles—whether copyrighted or licensed under creative commons.

 AAA Executive Board Motion